All Episodes

 Quite different circumstance.

-You know, Barr, you know, you got voting to slap bar with a contempt citation today.
+You know, Barr, you know, you got voting to slap Barr with a contempt citation today.

-You're gonna be able to change a 206-year rule that allows your lawyers to question the attorney general of the United States because you guys are too chicken and too dumb to actually do it.
+You're going to be able to change a 206-year rule that allows your lawyers to question the Attorney General of the United States because you guys are too chicken and too dumb to actually do it.

-They can write your first question, and they could write questions for everybody on your committee, but you've got to ask it.
+They can write your first question and they can write questions for everybody on your committee, but you've got to ask it.

-And the problem for most of them is when Barr gives an intelligent constitutional legal answer, they're not gonna know what to say next.
+And the problem for most of them is when Barr gives an intelligent constitutional legal answer, they're not going to know what to say next.

-Frankly, if I'm barr, I'd wear that as a as a badge of honor.
+Frankly, if I'm Barr, I'd wear that as a badge of honor.

-You know, because you, you know, a contempt citation from partisan pariahs, uh piranhas out there, whatever.
+You know, because a contempt citation from partisan pariahs, piranhas out there, whatever, you know, they're out there for blood and anything.

-You know, they're out there for blood and anything, and there's nothing that Barr is gonna say that they're gonna ever want to listen to.
+And there's nothing that Barr is going to say that they're going to ever want to listen to.

-The only reason they want it and they're in a full-blown meltdown, is because they know the Democratic Party is dis is going to be discredited for all time by what Bill Barr is now going to discover.
+The only reason they want it and they're in a full-blown meltdown is because they know the Democratic Party is going to be discredited for all time by what Bill Barr is now going to discover.

 So they're trying to destroy him first.